njacobson88/website/content/home/join.md

 Alternative funding opportunities may also be possible by applying for post-doctoral grants.

-Interested persons should contact Nick directly (njacobson88@gmail.com).
+Interested persons should contact Nick directly (Nicholas.C.Jacobson@dartmouth.edu).
 <br/><br/>
 <br/><br/>
 **Specific Areas of Involvement for Smartphone App Programmer**

 The lab is also hiring a smartphone app programmer.
 Anyone interested should have experience in programming applications in Java for Android and Swift for iOS.
 The programmer will also manage the remote data servers.
 The programmer will be responsible for creating and revising applications related to assessing and treating mental health problems.

-Interested persons should contact Nick directly (njacobson88@gmail.com).
+Interested persons should contact Nick directly (Nicholas.C.Jacobson@dartmouth.edu).

 <br/><br/>
 <br/><br/>
 **Collaborators**

 The lab tackles many interdisciplinary problems that are best addressed by team-science approaches, and we welcome the involvement of collaborators within both academia and industry.
-If you are interested in collaborating with the lab, please contact Nick directly (njacobson88@gmail.com).
+If you are interested in collaborating with the lab, please contact Nick directly (Nicholas.C.Jacobson@dartmouth.edu).